mamun001/argocd_step_by_step/step_by_step_zero_to_hero.md

 #
-#     STEP BY STEP GUIDE FOR ARGO CD SETUP and ACTIVE USE
+#     STEP BY STEP GUIDE FOR ARGO CD SETUP & FUNCTIONING PIPELINE
           (Continuous Deployment for Kubernetes)

 ##    Use this step-up-step guide if you want to learn how use ARGO CD to set up Continuous Deployment for Kubernetes Infrastructure and Applications